 Investment profile helps directors, engineering managers, and leaders see how their work is allocated.
 Investment profile has two main views: Work types and Investment layers.
-In each of these views, see data broken down by dev weeks, tickets, or story points.
+In each of these views, see data broken down by Dev weeks, tickets, or story points.

 How do I view Work types and Investment layers?